-$^{54}$ When the Jewish council members and others there heard all that Stephen said, they became very angry.
+54 When the Jewish council members and others there heard all that Stephen said, they became very angry.
 They were grinding their teeth together because they were so angry at him!

 55 But the Holy Spirit completely controlled Stephen.
-He looked up into heaven and saw a dazzling light from God, and he saw Jesus standing at God's right side. see the Son of Man standing at God's right

-They put their hands over their ears so that they would not hear him, and immediately they all rushed at him.
-They dragged him outside the city of Jerusalem and started to throw stones at him.
-The people who were accusing him took off their outer garments in order to throw stones more easily, and they put their clothes on the ground next to a young man whose name was Saul, so that he could While they continued to guard them. throw stones at Stephen, Stephen prayed, "Lord Jesus, receive my spirit!"
+He looked up into heaven and saw a dazzling light from God, and he saw Jesus standing at God's right side.
+56 when God forced the people who previ- "Look," he said, "I see heaven open, and I see the Son of Man standing at God's right others heard that, they shouted loudly, saw the miraculous things that he was do-They put their hands over their ears so that they would not hear him, and immediately they all rushed at him.
+58 They dragged him outside the city of Jerusalem and started to throw stones at him.
+The people who were accusing him took off their outer garments in order to throw stones more easily, and they put their clothes on the ground next to a young man whose name was Saul, so that he could 59 While they continued to guard them. throw stones at Stephen, Stephen prayed, "Lord Jesus, receive my spirit!"

-Then Stephen fell on his knees and cried out, "Lord, do not punish them for this sin!"
+60 Then Stephen fell on his knees and cried out, "Lord, do not punish them for this sin!"
 After he had said this, he died.